tinfoilboy/CTML/README.md

 <p></p>
 ```

-To get this string output, you would use the `CTML::Node::ToString(CTML::StringFormatting)` method.
+To get this string output, you would use the `CTML::Node::ToString(CTML::ToStringOptions)` method.
+This method outputs a string representation of the Node and its children using the options supplied.

-This method allows for passing in either `CTML::StringFormatting::SINGLE_LINE` or `CTML::StringFormatting::MULTIPLE_LINES`.
+This `ToStringOptions` structure allows the user to change whether the string outputs elements using multiple lines or one line, if nodes should have a trailing new line at the end, the indentation level of the node if outputting to multiple lines, and whether text content of an element should be escaped.

 You can add simple text content to this Node by changing that line to the following: